JurianB/Unity-Multiplayer/README-Photon.md

 ## Step 7:
 Now we're going to create a new scene that acts as a sort of begin screen.
 In here you can enter a Photon Nickname (which is required to create or join a game).

 - Create a new scene called _Lobby_.
-In here we're going to create a new inputfield by going to: _GameObject > UI > Input Field_.
-This field be used to enter a playername.
-You can place it where ever you want, as long as you can still use it.

-- Next up, we want to create a new panel inside the Canvas.
-To create one, select your Canvas in the Hierachy and right mouse to: _UI > Button_.
-Call it "Join Button" and place it down below the input field.
+In here we're going to create a button select your Canvas in the Hierachy and right mouse to: _UI > Button_.
+Call it "Join Button" and place it in the center of the screen.
 Give the button the text "Join".

-If you're doing it all correct, you would see something like this:
-![Setup Settings](./images/Photon/UI_Setup_Lobby.png)

 - Create a label inside the Canvas. _UI > Text_ and call it "Connect Text".
 This will show if the game is connecting to a room.
 So change the content text to "Connecting...".
 Place this Text above the input field and disable it in the scene.

+If you're doing it all correct, you would see something like this:
+![Setup Settings](./images/Photon/UI_Setup_Lobby.png)

 ## Step 8:
 Now we're ready to setup a script that will cause Photon to host a game for us.